taherayesmin/MIE1516_Project-Predict_Patient_Arrival_Using_Graphical_Models/README.md

 This project contains two files:
 (i) MIE_1516 Report: It contains a detailed exploration of data, analysis on the results, model comparisons and conclution.

-(ii) MIE_1516 code: It contains the code of this project
+(ii) MIE_1516 code: It contains the code of this project.